-A. A Vietnam veteran may apply to the veterans' services department for a scholarship.
-The department shall determine the eligibility of an applicant and certify approved applicants to the commission on higher education.

-B. The commission on higher education shall pay by voucher to the appropriate educational institution an amount not exceeding the amount of the scholarship for an approved Vietnam veteran.

-C. Money in the fund shall be allocated in the order that applications are received and approved.
+- A. A Vietnam veteran may apply to the New Mexico veterans' service commission for a scholarship.
+The commission shall determine the eligibility of an applicant and certify approved applicants to the board of educational finance. - B. The board of educational finance [commission on higher education] shall pay by voucher to the appropriate educational institution an amount not exceeding the amount of the scholarship for an approved Vietnam veteran. - C. Money in the fund shall be allocated in the order that applications are received and approved.